Undergraduate Admission FAQ

 What is Pepperdine's policy on granting transfer credit for college or dual enrollment classes?

-Pepperdine grants unit credit for courses completed at regionally accredited institutions with a grade of "C" or higher, with the exception of remedial-level and/or non-academic courses (as determined by Academic Advising at Pepperdine).
+Pepperdine typically grants unit credit for courses completed at regionally accredited institutions with a grade of "C" or higher, with the exception of remedial-level and/or non-academic courses (as determined by Academic Advising at Pepperdine).
 These courses must be completed within seven years of the term of matriculation to Pepperdine.
 Incoming students can receive a maximum of 64 semester units.
 Academic Advising will issue degree audit reports to accepted transfer students before the enrollment deadline.

 Courses completed through a dual enrollment program will be considered for transfer credit using the same criteria as regular college classes.
+First-year applicants are not required to submit college transcripts, but official college transcripts are necessary in order to receive a degree audit report from Academic Advising before the enrollment deadline.

 Graduate Outcomes